hossamhamdy333/AI_Portfolio/rag_qa_documind/README.md

   instead of one shared index.
 - **Support more providers**: `app/llm.py` currently calls Gemini only;
-  adding an `LLM_PROVIDER` setting to switch between Gemini/OpenAI/Anthropic is a natural next step and a good interview talking point about abstraction design.
+  adding an `LLM_PROVIDER` setting to switch between Gemini/OpenAI/Anthropic